aubreymoore/blog/posts/setting-up-an-online-weather-station/index.md

 Decided to use a [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) to read data from the weather station console via USB.
 Data is stored using [weewx](http://www.weewx.com/) software, which also takes care of sending it to Weather Underground.
 The RP is connected to the modem by a cable.

-## Step 1: Install weewx on RP
+## Step 1: Install weewx on RPi

-## Step 2: Remove the Fake Clock on the RP
+## Step 2: Remove the Fake Clock on the RPi

 Following the suggestion in
 <https://github.com/weewx/weewx/wiki/Raspberry-Pi>,
-I deleted the fake hardware clock from the RP:
+I deleted the fake hardware clock from the RPi:

     $ sudo apt-get purge fake-hwclock